shuzhao-li-lab/consensus_serum_metabolome/README.md

 A human Consensus Serum Metabolome (CSM) based on large-scale mining of public metabolomics data.

-The CSM data R1 are now released under `releases/`.
+The CSM data R1 are now released (at sidebar, or https://github.com/shuzhao-li-lab/consensus_serum_metabolome/releases).

 ## To come